As a tenant, be in the know about what it takes for a successful routine inspection

 Find out what's happening in the rental marketREAD MORE

-A routine rental inspection can fly by without a tenant even realising.
+A routine rental inspection can fly by without you even realising.
 Often a stress free experience, the right amount of preparation is the key to ensuring that the process goes smoothly for all involved.

 A routine inspection is a visual check of a rental property that a property manager will complete to ensure the tenants are following the conditions of their lease and maintaining the property.

-A property manager will look to make sure that your rental is in a reasonably clean state and is undamaged.
+A property manager will look to make sure that the property you're renting is in a reasonably clean state and is undamaged.

-A good property manager will appreciate that the property they are inspecting is someone’s home though.
-In this regard, there is no need to sterilise every inch and corner; a tidy and well-kept effort should be enough.
+Professional property managers will appreciate that the property they are inspecting is someone’s home though.
+In this regard, there is no need to sterilise every inch and corner; a tidy and well-kept effort is often enough.

 In Queensland, routine inspections cannot be performed more than once every three months.
 A tenant must be given at least seven days’ notice before the inspection occurs.

 Privacy and access laws in New South Wales state that a property can be inspected four times in a 12-month period.
 Seven days written notice must be given to the tenant.

 In Victoria, an inspection on a short-term lease property requires 24 hours’ written notice and can only occur between 8:00 am and 6:00 pm on any day except public holidays.

 Routine rental inspections can happen every six months.
 The owner cannot enter for an inspection within the first three months of a tenancy though.

 Preparing for your routine inspection is a process.
 By taking it step by step you can tackle any individual problems and make sure you get on top of them in time.

 1. Starting early

-As with anything in life, preparation is the key.
+As with anything in life, preparation is important.
 Getting an early start to ensure that your home will be ready for inspection is the key to success.